ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

         displayName: Production
 ```

 The configuration is passed as part of the folders object within property, which contains an array of folders.
-This is what the YAML looks like with the our 3 folder:
+This is what the YAML looks like with our 3 folders:

 ```yaml
 imports: